juspay/airborne/react-plugin/CONTRIBUTING.md

 This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages:

 - The library package in the root directory.
-- An example app in the `example/` directory.
+- An example app in new react native architecture in the `example/` directory.
+- An example app in old react native architecture in the `ExampleOldArch/` directory.

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: